oracle/terraform-provider-oci/website/docs/d/recovery_protected_databases.html.markdown

 	* `current_retention_period_in_seconds` - Number of seconds backups are currently retained for this database.
 	* `db_size_in_gbs` - The estimated space, in gigabytes, consumed by the protected database.
 The database size is based on the size of the data files in the catalog, and does not include archive logs.
 	* `is_redo_logs_enabled` - The value TRUE indicates that the protected database is configured to use Real-time data protection, and redo-data is sent from the protected database to Recovery Service.
 Real-time data protection substantially reduces the window of potential data loss that exists between successive archived redo log backups.
+	* `minimum_recovery_needed_in_days` - Number of days of redo/archive to be applied to recover database.
 	* `retention_period_in_days` - The maximum number of days to retain backups for a protected database.
 	* `unprotected_window_in_seconds` - This is the time window when there is data loss exposure.
 The point after which recovery is impossible unless additional redo is available.
 This is the time we received the last backup or last redo-log shipped.
+* `policy_locked_date_time` - An RFC3339 formatted datetime string that specifies the exact date and time for the retention lock to take effect and permanently lock the retention period defined in the policy.

+	The retention lock feature controls whether Recovery Service strictly preserves backups for the duration defined in a policy.
+Retention lock is useful to enforce recovery window compliance and to prevent unintentional modifications to protected database backups.
+Recovery Service enforces a 14-day delay before the retention lock set for a policy can take effect.
 * `protection_policy_id` - The OCID of the protection policy associated with the protected database.
 * `recovery_service_subnets` - List of recovery service subnet resources associated with the protected database.
 	* `recovery_service_subnet_id` - Recovery Service Subnet Identifier.